 Introduction

-The Introduction chapter describes the aim and scope of the thesis.
+The Introduction chapter describes the aim of the thesis.
 It also defines the limits and scope of this work.
 Finally, it describes the motivation behind this project.

 Problem Statement

 Aeroelasticity is a branch of physics and engineering which studies the response of elastic bodies exposed to a fluid flow.
 The forces involved in this interaction are inertial, elastic and aerodynamic.
 Aeroelastic problems in engineering can be classified into two broad categories: static aeroelasticity which deals with the steady state response, and dynamic aeroelasticity dealing mainly with the body’s vibrational response.